PowerSnail/PowerSnail.github.io/content/_index.md

 ---
 title: The Home of Power Snail
+description: My blog.
+My shell.
+The dwelling of the random sparkles inside my mind.
 ---

 Operating since 1995, I have been mostly healthy and required rare maintenances.
 I've grown into a programmer, a music lover, and an enthusiastic cook.